When to Seek Genetic Counseling

-You or your partner has an autosomal dominant disorder, or any disorder seen in several generations.
+You or your partner has a genetic disorder or any disorder seen in several generations

-Both you and your partner are carriers for an autosomal recessive disorder.
+Both you and your partner are carriers for a genetic disorder.
 This may be diagnosed by the birth of an affected child or by carrier screening.

-The mother is a known or presumed carrier of an X-linked disorder, such as hemophilia.
+The mother is a known or possible carrier of a genetic disorder such as hemophilia

-Either you or your partner is a known carrier of a balanced chromosome abnormality.
+Either you or your partner is a known carrier of a balanced chromosome problem

 Mother is age 35 or older at delivery

-Mother’s serum screening shows an increased risk for neural tube defects, Down syndrome, or trisomy 18
+Mother’s blood tests show a higher risk for neural tube defects, Down syndrome, or trisomy 18

-Baby or parent being exposed to potentially harmful things, such as drugs, chemicals, radiation, or infection
+Baby or parent being exposed to potentially harmful things.
+These include illegal drugs, certain chemicals, radiation, or infection.

 Older age of the father at the time of conception

-Infertility cases where either parent is thought to have chromosome abnormality
+Infertility cases where either parent may have a chromosome problem

-Couples that need fertility treatments to get pregnant or people donating eggs or sperm for those purposes
+Couples that need fertility treatments to get pregnant.
+Or people donating eggs or sperm for fertility treatments.

 Some health issues that affect the mother also may affect the fetus or child.
 These include: